Jadontalis/Jadontalis/README.md

 __Some Languages I Have Worked With Recently__
 * Java, C, JavaScript, React Frameworks, a lil linting in TypeScript, & R + RStudio.
 I would love to dive more into languages & frameworks like Ruby + Ruby on Rails, HTMX, and languages like GO and RUST to supplement my backend programming journey.

+__About Me__
-About me: Most of my free time is spent with my girlfriend, going outdoors with my husky puppy Mishka, or working on my cars.
+* Most of my free time is spent with my girlfriend, going outdoors with my husky puppy Mishka, or working on my cars.
 I'm a big Star Trek fan, and I also have a YouTube channel dedicated to making car content under the handle "jaden-hampton".
 I am also an ACM member through the Montana State University chapter.

 <------------------------------------//\\------------------------------------------>